By David Asker on

 It is becoming more commonplace for companies to ask for personal guarantees from company directors when supplying goods or services.
 They may include this as part of the contract (the contract should request that the director sign their agreement to that part specifically for it to be valid) or as a separate agreement.

 As the supplier, you may choose to give your customer the option between a deposit and a personal guarantee.
-If asking for a guarantee, I strongly recommend taking legal advice to ensure the guarantee can be enforced if required.
+If asking for a guarantee, we strongly recommend taking legal advice to ensure the guarantee can be enforced if required.

 Enforcing a guarantee